Unfolded proximal neural networks for robust image Gaussian denoising: Introduction

-where $\mathrm{A} \colon \mathbb{R}^N\to \mathbb{R}^M$ is a linear operator (e.g., blurring operator), and $\mathrm{b} \in \mathbb{R}^M$ models an additive white Gaussian noise, with standard deviation $\sigma>0$.
-A common method for this image reconstruction task is to rely on a maximum \textit{a posteriori} (MAP) approach, and to define the estimate $\estmsd^\dagger \in \mathbb{R}^N$ as a minimizer of a penalized least-squares objective function.
-A general formulation of this problem is to
+where $\mathrm{b} \in \mathbb{R}^M$ models an additive white Gaussian noise with standard deviation $\delta>0$.
+A common method to denoise $\datad$ is to rely on a maximum \textit{a posteriori} (MAP) approach, and to define the estimate ${\widehat{\estmsd}_{\textrm{MAP}}} \in \mathbb{R}^N$ as a minimizer of a penalized least-squares objective function.
+A general formulation of this problem is to find